jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

 Merges genome removals from `210317-find-identical-genomes` and other edits in `210327-fix-problem-species` into genus/species lists from `210303-format-data`.
 Also removes species with less than 2 genomes remaining after removals.
 Outputs unified list of taxa and genome assignments.

+### 210328-find-species-overlaps-2

+2nd attempt to split overlapping species/subspecies into connected components, following database edits in `210328-compile-edits`.

+#### Results

+Was able to split all overlapping species into 34 components.
+The largest two components contain 20+ taxa, most contain <= 5.

 ## Output